Licensed Radon Testing

 HOME BUYERS: Find out whether your new home has radon leaks by adding a test to your home inspection.

-HOME OWNERS: 3-D Home Inspection can test your home as a stand-alone service.
+HOME OWNERS: You should test your home for radon every two years!
+3-D Home Inspection can test your home as a stand-alone service.

 contact us today to learn how